ton-blockchain/tvm-specification/README.md

 - With empty stack signature: **93**
 - Fift instructions count: **116**

+## Validity

+This repository contains scripts that check the validity of instruction descriptions:

+- [input-instr-signature.ts](validity/input-instr-signature.ts) — checks the validity of instruction signatures and operands (currently 825 instructions are automatically checked (90%))

 ## Development

 [`data/`](data) directory contains a set of files with description for all instructions.
 This description doesn't